-There is no doubt, men get the lions-share of research when it comes to creatine.
+There is no doubt, that men get the lions-share of the research when it comes to creatine.
 While there have been some investigations of women and this supplement, it's not as much as I'd like to see and none of them to my knowledge have ever looked at whether it made hair fall out -or raised DHT levels.
 So, even if the study of rugby players cited above is true, whether it raises DHT in women or not is unknown.

 As an aside, we need more female-based dietary supplement research.
 This is an unspoken bias that cannot continue.
 It's possible women metabolize supplements differently than men.
 But, that's a discussion for another time.

 Without good studies, it's hard to know if creatine causes hair loss or not.
 Just because one study from many years ago found it may raise DHT levels does not necessarily mean hair loss would occur.
 As for raising testosterone levels, for now, I'm not buying it.
 If you take this supplement and have not noticed any more of your hair falling out, then I would not worry about it.